Why This Recipe Works

 1 oil-packed anchovy fillet (5g), minced (optional)

-Pinch red pepper flakes, gochugaru (Korean chili powder), or Aleppo pepper
+Pinch red pepper flakes, gochugaru (Korean chile powder), or Aleppo pepper

 For the White Bean Dip: